chanzo/script-launcher/src/README.md

 ```

 ### Glob patterns
-Script launcher makes use of the [Glob](https://www.npmjs.com/package/glob) package, so you can use any of the supported glob patterns in your scripts.
+Script Launcher makes use of the [Glob](https://www.npmjs.com/package/glob) package, so you can use any of the supported glob patterns in your scripts.

 Run `npm start build-stuff` to use this example.
 ``` JSON